 - 4.1.
-Shellfish are hugely important for France, UK and Ireland, with scallops, crabs and nephrops accounting for 72% of the total shellfish landings and 73% of the value in 2013.
-Scallops are the third most valuable fishery in UK (accounting for 33% of quantity and 24% of landings in 2013, where landings have more than doubled since 20061) and the first in Normandy. - 4.2.
-Participants therefore recognised the importance in developing internal markets and marketing techniques to improve scallop products.
-For example, the difference between markets in France and the UK were noted including whether fishermen sold them fresh, refrigerated or frozen, shelled, or in their shell.
-Coupled with this was a discussion about how to improve the handling/processing to derive a higher value for the product. - 4.3.
+Shellfish are hugely important for France, UK and Ireland, accounting for approximately 50-65% of total volume of landings.
+Scallops alone are the third most valuable fishery in UK and the first in Normandy and Brittany.
+Participants therefore recognised the importance in developing internal markets and marketing techniques as well as improving the handling/processing of product to derive a higher value. - 4.2.
 There was recognition that globalisation of markets can be problematic in terms of competition (i.e. the "lowest common denominator" effect) and differentiation in the market from other species of scallops can be difficult.
 There should be greater discussion about how to achieve market differentiation through better identification of the species as well as techniques to improve the quality of scallops for the market.
-Traceability and sourcing were noted as playing an important role here too.
+Traceability and sourcing were noted as playing an important role here too. - 4.3.
+Some participants were interested in exploring market schemes to improve quality and value of the product, such as labelling and certification.
+Other participants were weary of labelling schemes, such as MSC and felt they impose high costs for low returns.